New Members for the NEU

 What if I feel unsupported?

 Heads, Advisers and Induction Tutors are all busy people and there are many demands on their time.
-So, occasionally, NQTs find themselves facing a formal assessment for which they have not been prepared or where previously identified areas for improvement have not been addressed through no fault of the NQT.
+So, occasionally, ECTs find themselves facing a formal assessment for which they have not been prepared or where previously identified areas for improvement have not been addressed through no fault of the ECT.

-In view of the importance of each formal assessment, if you feel that your progress is affected because you are not getting the advice and support you need, seek advice from the NUT.
-We would normally wish to alert the Head and/or LEA that the procedures are not working as intended.
+In view of the importance of each formal assessment, if you feel that your progress is affected because you are not getting the advice and support you need, seek advice from the NEU.
+We would normally wish to alert the Head and/or LEA/Trust that the procedures are not working as intended.
 It is important to seek advice early.

 On the first two termly Induction Assessment forms the Head Teacher has to tick one of two boxes to indicate whether you are, or are not, making sufficient progress to meet the requirements for the satisfactory completion of the induction period.
 If the recommendation is that you are not making satisfactory progress, the reasons for this should have been clearly outlined to you in earlier observation feed-back sessions and the formal assessment meeting.
 As soon as there is any suggestion that your progress might be deemed “unsatisfactory” you should contact the NEU straight away.